tsuru/tsuru/docs/using/buildpacks.rst

     $ tsuru env-set BUILDPACK_URL=https://github.com/dpiddy/heroku-buildpack-ruby-minimal

-On your next git push, the custom buildpack will be used.
+On your next `git push`, the custom buildpack will be used.

 Creating your own Buildpack
 ===========================